Jerry Van Dyke: Television career

 In 1963 Van Dyke was cast on an episode of GE True, hosted by Jack Webb.
 When The Judy Garland Show was unsuccessfully revamped, Van Dyke left the program.
 He turned down the offer to play Gilligan on Gilligan's Island, a role which instead went to Bob Denver.
-It is uncertain whether he was considered to replace Don Knotts as Sheriff Andy Taylor's deputy on The Andy Griffith Show, although he did appear as a guest star in one episode.
+He appeared as a guest star in one episode of The Andy Griffith Show.
 He also appeared in a 1964 episode of The Cara Williams Show.
 Van Dyke finally accepted the lead role of attorney David Crabtree in My Mother the Car (1965), the misadventures of a man whose deceased mother Gladys (voiced by Ann Sothern) is reincarnated as a restored antique car.
 Though the series was a commercial failure, Van Dyke continued to work steadily in supporting television and film roles through the rest of the decade.

 He starred in another short-lived situation comedy Accidental Family (1967) as widowed comedian Jerry Webster who buys a farm to raise his son while he is not away on professional tours.
-Well received by critics, Van Dyke was upset when the show was sandwiched between the poorly-rated Star Trek and filler documentaries on Friday nights, leading to the show's failure.
+Well received by critics, Van Dyke was upset when NBC scheduled the show for Fridays at 9:30pm, sandwiched between the poorly-rated Star Trek and filler documentaries, known as the Friday night death slot, leading to the show's failure.

 He was also featured in Love and Kisses (1965) and as Andy Griffith's co-star in Angel in My Pocket (1969).

 During the 1970s, Van Dyke returned to stand-up comedy.
 He spent much of the decade touring Playboy Clubs around the country and headlining venues in Las Vegas and Reno, Nevada, Summerfest in Milwaukee, and in Atlantic City, New Jersey.
 He returned to television for guest appearances on Love, American Style and Fantasy Island.
-In 1973 he portrayed Wes Callison, Children's Comedy Writer, on the season three episode "But Seriously, Folks" on The Mary Tyler Moore Show.
+In 1973, he portrayed Wes Callison, Children's Comedy Writer, on the season three episode "But Seriously, Folks" on The Mary Tyler Moore Show.
 He also had roles in The Amazing Cosmic Awareness of Duffy Moon (1976) and 13 Queens Boulevard (1979).
-Also in 1989 he appeared as a panelist in the pilot for the revival of Match Game, hosted by Bert Convy.
+Also in 1989, he appeared as a panelist in the pilot for the revival of Match Game, hosted by Bert Convy.

 In 1988, Van Dyke made a guest appearance on Scott Baio's sitcom Charles in Charge as Jamie Powell's health teacher Mr. Merkin.
 In 1989, he began portraying beloved, yet befuddled, assistant coach Luther Van Dam on the long-running series Coach.
-For this role, Van Dyke received four consecutive Emmy Award nominations (1990 through 1993) for "Outstanding Supporting Actor in a Comedy Series".
+For this role, Van Dyke received four Emmy Award nominations from 1990 through 1994 for "Outstanding Supporting Actor in a Comedy Series".